brahianrosswill/ComfyUI-geltz/README.md

 ### Token-Weighted Shuffle (tws)

-Modulates attention via entropy-gated, per-head token remixing with KL-bounded safety.
-Estimates baseline attention and derives a per-head blend prior from normalized entropy.
-Selects low-entropy heads, then gates the top-p tokens per head by importance.
-Builds a deterministic token permutation whose spread decays with denoising phase, RMS-matches permuted k/v to originals, and injects orthogonal noise scaled by token importance and concentration.
+Entropy-gated per-head token remixing under KL bounds.
+Select low-entropy heads, gate the top-p tokens, and mix in a local window via banded top-k with a deterministic permutation that shrinks during denoising; RMS-match k/v and add orthogonal noise scaled by importance.
+Solve per-head strengths with a KL-bounded binary search and RMS clamps, optionally mirror for queries with tighter KL, and cache projections, permutations, and device-scoped generators for speed.
+Intensity and phase set token fraction, noise, and KL budgets.
+Inspired by [Token Perturbation Guidance.](https://github.com/TaatiTeam/Token-Perturbation-Guidance)

 ---